 Returning to Ireland

 The decision to return to Ireland can be a difficult one to make, and there are a lot of important issues to consider.
 Just like emigrating, it is important to do your research and plan accordingly.
 There are fantastic online resources to help you with the process.
-You can also book an appointment with our Outreach Worker or contact Dublin based Crosscare Migrant Project for information and support.
+You can also book an appointment with our Caseworker or contact Dublin based Crosscare Migrant Project for information and support.
 The Irish Support Agency also holds annual Returning to Ireland information workshop.
 To be notified of our next session please contact us to have your name added to the mailing list.

 Returning with non-EEA partners